vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 ## 6. Print to PDF

 For printing or offline reading, the document should be exported to PDF format.
 A manual method is to print each post by the user browser.
 There is a plugin to automatically export all site's posts to PDF during the build time, but it needs some configuration to work as I expected.
-Generated PDF files can be download by clicking on the download button at the beginning of each page.
+Generated PDF files can be downloaded by clicking on the download button at the beginning of each page.

 Read more in [Print to PDF](print-to-pdf/index.md).